Distinctlyminty/Distinctlyminty/README.md

 ### Hi there 👋 I'm James Millar

-I'm a freelance software developer, Company Director, Pluralsight Author,  LinkedIn Learning Author, Public Speaker, Podcaster, AWS Community Hero and Blogger.
+I'm a freelance software developer, Company Director, Pluralsight Author,  LinkedIn Learning Author, Public Speaker, Podcaster and Blogger.

 ## More about me